Affine quiver Schur algebras and $p$-adic $GL_n$: The example in characteristic

 \subsection{The corresponding irreducible representations}

 The labelling of the primitive idempotents in \eqref{quiver} corresponds to a labelling of the three simple modules in $\cB$.
-Explicitly, we have \begin{itemize} \item $(1|2)$ (corresponding to the trivial representation), \item $(2|1)$ (corresponding to the composition of the valuation on $\Q_5$ and the determinant), and \item $(1,2)$ (corresponding to the cuspidal representation). \end{itemize} To verify this, note that the first two idempotents are contained in the quiver Hecke algebra (see Remark~\ref{Heckesub}), hence correspond to the two simple representations which are not cuspidal.
+Explicitly, we have \begin{itemize} \item $(1|2)$ (corresponding to the trivial representation), \item $(2|1)$ (corresponding to the composition of the valuation on $\Q_5$ and the determinant), and \item $(1,2)$ (corresponding to the cuspidal representation). \end{itemize} To verify this, that the first two idempotents are contained in the quiver Hecke algebra (see Remark~\ref{Heckesub}), hence correspond to the two non-cuspidal simple representations.
 For these two the identification is a matter of conventions.